-Smyrna’s first brewery opened its last Friday along the Chattahoochee River at The Eddy at Riverview Landing, according to a news release from the brewery.
+Smyrna’s first brewery opened Jan.
+10 along the Chattahoochee River at The Eddy at Riverview Landing, according to a news release from the brewery.

 The Smyrna location at 6255 Riverview Road, less than a mile southwest of Interstate 285, will be Reformation Brewery’s third.
 The brewery has locations in Woodstock and Canton.